Should I Travel During the Coronavirus Outbreak?

 Finally, there are dozens of countries that are shutting their borders or requiring a 14-day quarantine.
 You do not want to travel abroad and deal with getting stuck in a country, or not being able to get into your intended destination.

-Short answer: shutting down for 30 days in the US.
+Short answer: lots.
 Read our in-depth post for more.

 Now is the time for caution, not panic if you're planning to travel domestically or internationally.
 Monitor daily updates from the CDC (Centers for Disease Control) for warnings.
 I wouldn't cancel your trip voluntarily until the CDC warns not to visit a destination.
 You will be more likely get your money back if that occurs rather than canceling early.
 The US Government has advised against non-essential travel to South Korea, China, and Italy, and banned travel to Iran.
 They've also banned travel for European citizens to the US for 30 days.